lealceldeiro/gems/CleanCraftsmanship/README.md

 - It is fun—or at least motivating.
 - You will produce a test suite that will give you the confidence to deploy.
 - You will create less-coupled designs.

+### The fourth law

+Refactoring: First you write a small amount of failing test code.
+Then you write a small amount of passing production code.
+Then you clean up the mess you just made.

+Rule 1: Write the test that forces you to write the code you already know you want to write.

+Rule 2: Make it fail.
+Make it pass.
+Clean it up.

+Rule 3: Don't go for the gold.

+> When you go for the gold too early, you tend to miss all the details around the outside.
+Also, you tend to miss
+> the simplifying opportunities that those ancillary details provide.

+Rule 4: Write the simplest, most specific, the most *absurdly simple starting point* test that will fail.

+Rule 5: Generalize where possible.

+> As the tests get more specific, the code gets more generic.

 ## Part I: Standards